Exorth98/react-native-translation/README.md

 ```
 > If you want to translate an `<Animated.Text>` you can use `<AnimatedTransText>` the same way.

-> The dictionary can be imported from a seperate file with a general tranlation object.
+> The dictionary can be imported from a seperate file with a general translation object.

 ### 4 - Translating other texts